Whitecx/RobotRoutingAPI/README.md

 This might include the distance formula in this exercise, potential path, and number of obstacles.
 But, we might also find other data useful, such as battery life, estimated battery drain based on a predicted energy expenditure to move the load, or even the track record of the bot.
 These metrics may be combined into a cumulative score to determine the bot's overall fitness for the job.
-Given the varying nature of this data, it's availability, we might consider a resolution time target.
+Given the varying nature of this data, and it's availability, we might consider a resolution time target.
 If certain metrics in the score are too expensive to calculate it, our algorithm might opt for a more general estimate based on the amount of time that elapses from update to update as it polls /robots.
 This target resolution time would give flexibility to the quality of these